 We are also working on creating a podcast about the letters and the stories.
 Watch out this space.
 More details to follow.

 All the letters will be archived in Eltham library and will be available for all members of the community to read.

-Meet our Creative Practitioners on this project
+Meet our Creative team on this project

 Pragya Kumar – Pragya is our Project Manager of this project.
 She will also co-facilitate workshops with our other practitioners.
 She is a visual artist with more than 10 years’ experience in participatory and community arts.
 She has been associated with Eltham Arts for the past six years and have successfully delivered projects to connect the community, increase social engagement and provide opportunities for self-expression.
 Read more …

 Shermaine Slocombe – Shermaine is our Lead Practitioner on this project.
 She is a multi-disciplinary participatory artist and educator, experienced in engaging young people in ambitious creative learning projects.
 Read more …

 Diana Jones – Diana is our Lead Artist on this project.
 After completing a degree in Fine Art in Sunderland, Di Jones moved to London and embarked on a freelance career in community and celebratory arts which took her the length and breadth of Britain.
 Read more ….